Leads OR Contacts VS. Leads AND Contacts: REDUX

 Well, the nuance of Salesforce is that the way we actually report on this engagement is through the use of that “Lead Status” field in the top right hand corner of all Lead records.

-As our sales reps engage these Leads they should be updating this status and, as such, it affords marketing a wealth of information to report on, including when and how our reps engage these Leads.
+As our sales reps engage these Leads they should be updating the lead status value and, as such, it affords marketing a wealth of information to report on, including when and how our reps engage these Leads.
 BUT (of course there’s a but), what about those Contacts that respond to our Campaigns?
 After all this is the “age of ABM”!
 Its 2017!
 We’re building target account lists!
 We’re marketing to Accounts, and subsequently Contacts!
 And for those Salesforce ninjas out there, you’re probably realizing that Contacts don’t have that great “status” field that Lead records do.
 So how the heck do we measure engagement across Contacts within target accounts that we’re marketing to??
 Some companies create duplicate Leads when a Contact responds to a Campaign, but we all know this is just going to create a bunch of junk duplicate data in Salesforce that will make it even more difficult to accurately report.

 The Better Alternative